• Skip to main content

 Buy on Amazon

-This Nokona 2nd base glove is a famous brand, it this glove exemplifies the reasons for its popularity.
+This Nokona 2nd base glove is a famous brand, and this glove exemplifies the reasons for its popularity.

 • At this size, it’s suitable for children from ages 10 to 13 years old, although older children can still use it if they have smaller hands.

-• It features a modified trap web that suits the middle infielder position quite well.
+• It features an I-web that suits the middle infielder position quite well.

 The “T-web” offers some depth as well as durability for the glove.